foundry-rs/book/src/anvil/rpcMethods.md

 `eth_sendUnsignedTransaction`
 Execute a transaction regardless of signature status

-For the next three methods, make sure to read [Geth documentation](https://geth.ethereum.org/docs/rpc/ns-txpool).
+For the next three methods, make sure to read [Geth's documentation](https://geth.ethereum.org/docs/rpc/ns-txpool).

 `txpool_status`
 Returns the number of transactions currently pending for inclusion in the next block(s), as well as the ones that are being scheduled for future execution only